What is OneDrive?

 To access OneDrive, visit the University of Memphis Office 365 Webmail site (authenticate using your UUID and password).
 Look for the App Launcher (9 tiles in a square) at the upper left of the screen (near "Office 365" logo).
 Select OneDrive and let the collaboration begin!
 You can also log into OneDrive site directly.

 Our OneDrive documentation highlights the features of Office 365 - OneDrive.
 ITS Center for Teaching & Learning provides documentation and training.
-Visit our training page for a listing of trainings and/or our solution page for updates.

 Want to see if your OneDrive is connected?
 Please see our OneDrive Quick Guide for the steps necessary to verify.